jhostetler/csvq/README.rst

            | select( lambda t: int(t.Salary) > 50000 )
            | project( "Name", "Age" ))

 Queries in `csvq` use a *lazy* evaluation strategy whenever possible.
 A Relation is modeled as an iterator over a collection of tuples, plus name and type information for the columns.
-Streaming operations (those that can be chained using the `|` operator) are implemented as iterator adapators.
+Streaming operations (those that can be chained using the `|` operator) are implemented as iterator adaptors.

 A streamed relation is "consumed" the first time it is traversed.
 The simplest way to consume a relation is with standard Python iterable syntax::